DexlizeProject/dexlize-node/frame/dexlize/README.md

 This module is core module of [Dexlize Project](https://github.com/DexlizeProject).
 It provides the ability to create different types of dex and unified liquidation interface.

 To be clear, Dexlize is not just a decentralize exchange, it's aimed to build a dex agreegator.
-It's more like dex.ag in the ethereum ecosystem and it have more functions.
+It's more like dex.ag in the ethereum ecosystem and is suitable for the cross-chain ecosystem.

 ## Arch
 ### APIs